Moving to a De-Accumulation Portfolio in CoastFI

 Typical retirees use bonds to reduce sequence of returns risk in retirement.
 When you are CoastFI, you aim to earn enough money to pay the bills and let your retirement accounts compound in the background.
 As such, when considering your asset allocation, you must consider retirement date risk rather than sequence of returns risk.

-Still, at some point it is prudent to take risk off the table and have a more conservative asset allocation.
+Still, at some point, it is prudent to eliminate risk and have a more conservative asset allocation.

 How should you consider moving to a de-accumulation portfolio when you are CoastFI?